Applicants are required to review the following requirements for Admission.

 Applicants must earn a baccalaureate degree prior to matriculation.

-- Applicants must have completed 90 hours or three-fourths of the required credits for a degree in a college or university accredited by a regional accrediting body in order to be considered for an interview.
-In rare circumstances a degree from a national accreditor recognized by the Department of Education (i.e., a religiously based institution) may be considered by VCOM.
+Applicants must have completed 90 hours or three-fourths of the required credits for a baccalaureate degree and have completed the required courses listed below from a college or university accredited by a regional accrediting body:

 VCOM places emphasis on the science and required courses as well as the last 120 credit hours when choosing competitive applicants.

-- Applicants should have achieved at least a 3.2 science and cumulative grade point average.
+- Applicants must achieve at least a 3.2 science and cumulative grade point average.

 6. Technical Standards for Admission and Continued Enrollment

-All students must affirm that he or she meets the technical standards for admission.
+Applicants must meet the Technical Standards for Admission and Continued Enrollment.
+All students must read carefully and affirm that he/she meets the technical standards for admission.
 Any falsification or misinformation regarding the ability to meet technical standards is a reason for dismissal.

-- See, Technical Standards for Admission in the College Catalog and Student Handbook
+- See, Technical Standards for Admission and Continued Enrollment in the College Catalog and Student Handbook

 Notice of Nondiscrimination